1974 Atlantic hurricane season: Retirement

-The names Carmen and Fifi were later retired.
+The names Carmen and Fifi were retired following the 1974 season.

 Season effects

 This is a table of all of the storms that formed in the 1974 Atlantic hurricane season.
-It includes their duration, names, landfall(s) – denoted by bold location names – damages, and death totals.
-Deaths in parentheses will be additional and indirect (an example of an indirect death would be a traffic accident), but are still related to that storm.
-Damage and deaths will include totals while the storm was extratropical or a wave or low, and all of the damage figures are in 1974 USD.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
+Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1974 USD.